-An inherent problem with the PSP is that its sensor cools to space (if it is directed upward) and this causes a negative signal.
+An inherent problem with the PSP, or any radiometer with a single-black thermopile detector, is that its sensor cools to space (if itis directed upward) and this causes a negative signal.
 This is apparent at night where it shows up as an erroneous negative irradiance that can be as high as -30 Wm^-2.
 Daytime data also contain this error but it is overwhelmed by the large solar signal.
 This error especially affects the diffuse measurement made by a PSP because the sensor is shaded.
 Therefore, the PSP is not used for the diffuse measurement.